LouisLu00/CS370/README.md

 Our project goal is to create a userfriendly website that helps user to organize food in their fridge.
 Also, recommend food recipe according to their previous choice.

 ## Front-end

 ## Back-end

-## Database
-The database creation code is stored in : `./Database` Our project using postgres SQL database.
-Currently, the database consists of three schemas: users, fridges, and ingredients
-- `sequence.sql`: sequence creation code
+Our project uses Java SpringBoot framework for its compatibility with the RESTful API.
+All the backend codes are stored in: `./Backend`

+- `./Backend/java`: Backend Java Code
+  -  `./Backend/java/FridgeEndApplication.java`: Main function to run the whole application backend
+  -  `./Backend/java/controller`:
+  -  `./Backend/java/domain` : Define the structure of four entities: Users, Fridges, Ingredients, and Recipes
+  -  `./Backend/java/repository` (To do): Define Data Access Operations
+  -  `./Backend/java/service`:

+- `./Backend/resources`: Recources for the backend
-- `tables.sql`: table initilization code
+  -

 ## Scraping
 The scraping code is stored in: `./Scraping`